sandialabs/spack-manager/docs/user_profiles/developers/snapshot_workflow.md

 ## Setup

 We use the Eagle machine at NREL for the example, and we choose to develop both the `hypre` and `nalu-wind` projects for running on the GPU using CUDA.
-Starting from nothing, we first clone spack-manager:
+Starting from nothing, we first clone Spack-Manager:
 ```
 [user@el1 ~]$ export SCRATCH=/scratch/${USER}
 [user@el1 ~]$ cd ${SCRATCH}